Who’s More Likely To Believe ‘Fake News’? Republicans, According To New Research [Opinion]

 That’s All Well & Good – So How Do I Spot Fake News?

-Believe it or not, it can be trickier than you thought.
+Believe it or not, it can be trickier than you think.

-But first and foremost, always remember the old adage “If it sounds too good to be true, it probably is.”
+But first and foremost, always remember the old adage, “if it sounds too good to be true, it probably is.”
 Although in this case, substitute the word “good” with the word “ridiculous.”
 That’s Phase One.
 And although there are legitimate, if ridiculous, news stories hitting the media every day (this writer has written about plenty of them), if you’re suspicious that the headline is off, you’re probably right.

-So then you move on the Phase Two: check your source.
-If the provider is a trusted source like CNN or Newsweek, the story is most likely legitimate, although no publication is completely above reporting with at least some bias – and even trusted news sources sometimes get taken in by hoaxes.
+So then you move on to Phase Two: check your source.
+If the provider is a trusted source like CNN or Newsweek, the story is most likely legitimate, although no publication is completely above reporting with at least some bias, and even trusted news sources sometimes get taken in by hoaxes.
 If the source is one you’ve never heard of, or if it’s on a list of known providers of satirical stories (such as The Onion), then it’s fake.

-Even so, Fake News purveyors are getting sophisticated, spoofing graphics, fonts, and even websites to make their fake stories look real.
+Even so, fake news purveyors are getting sophisticated by spoofing graphics, fonts, and even websites to make their fake stories look real.
 Which brings us to Phase Three: check the url.
-For example, in this url (https://www.cnn.com/2018/05/10/politics/senators-reaction-mccain-gina-haspel/index.html) you’ll notice that “cnn” and “.com” appear next to each other.
+For example, in this url – https://www.cnn.com/2018/05/10/politics/senators-reaction-mccain-gina-haspel/index.html – you’ll notice that “cnn” and “.com” appear next to each other.
 That means it’s a legitimate CNN link.
 If another domain name appeared between “cnn” and “.com” (or “.co.uk” or “.in” or whatever), it’s a spoof.

 If you’re still concerned, simply dig a little deeper (Phase Four).
-Look for other sources to verify your headline – if only one source is reporting it, it’s probably false.
+Look for other sources to verify your headline.
+If only one source is reporting it, it’s probably false.
 Check fact-checking sites like Politifact or Snopes.
 Chances are, if the news story is real, you’ll be able to verify it with another source.